asacowis/rocur/curator-admin/manage_tweetdeck.md

 - Sunday PM: Set up a scheduled tweet to be posted at Monday at 8am EST that announces the RoCur and including the icongraph.
 Below is an example.

 ```
-We are so excited to have
+We are so excited to have @jo_hardin47 from @pomonacollege as this week's @WomenInStat RoCur! #WSDS #Statistics
-@jo_hardin47

-@pomonacollege
- as this week's
-@WomenInStat
- RoCur! #WSDS #Statistics

 🔦 Jo is part of a phenomenal team at https://teachdatascience.com who have been posting about #datascience #education activities all summer!